-New reservation system to visit Wai’anapanapa Black Sand Beach off Maui’s Road to Hana
+Reservation system to visit Wai’anapanapa Black Sand Beach off Maui’s Road to Hana with updates for 2026

-This new system is designed to limit tourists and over crowding on the road to Hana.
-Here’s an excerpt from the Maui News about the purpose:
+This system is designed to limit/manage tourists and over crowding on the road to Hana.
+(For more background information about why the system was implemented in February 2021, see this article from Maui News.)

-With any new system, the rules, costs and schedules are subject to change, but let’s look at what they’ve set up so far.
+With any new system, the rules, costs and schedules are subject to change, and this system has changed a number of times.
 There are various options ranging from a walk-in to commercial tour vehicles.
-Rather than complicating the description with the all the options, we’ll focus on the experience of the average tourist who is driving a rental car:
+Rather than complicating the description with the all the options, we’ll focus on the experience of the average tourist who is driving a rental car.
+As of early 2026, here are the most important things to know about a Wai’anapanapa reservation.

 • Reservation options include the following time slots: